antonbabenko/serverless.tf-playground/2023/README.md

 # Doing serverless on AWS with Terraform for real

-This repository contains code for my talks since August 2023.
+This repository contains code for my serverless talks.

 The architecture created by this code ([source](https://ordina-jworks.github.io/cloud/2019/01/14/Infrastructure-as-code-with-terraform-and-aws-serverless.html)):